Accelerated Randomized Mirror Descent Algorithms For Composite Non-strongly Convex Optimization: Accelerated Randomized Mirror Descent Methods

-for the case of inexact proximal points, we can achieve an $\varepsilon$-optimal solution of \eqref{eq:composite}.
-Problem \eqref{eq:composite} with non-smooth $f_i$ can be also solved by subgradient methods or stochastic subgradient methods with the convergence rate $ O(\frac{1}{\varepsilon^2})$, see \cite{Nesterov2004}, which is significantly slower than the rate obtained using our smoothing scheme.
+for the case of inexact proximal points, we can obtain an $\epsilon$-optimal solution of \eqref{eq:composite}.
+We remark that the condition $\bar{L}_\mu=O(1/\mu)$ is satisfied by examples in Example \ref{ex:smooth}.
+Problem \eqref{eq:composite} with non-smooth $f_i$ can also be solved by subgradient methods or stochastic subgradient methods with the convergence rate $ O(\frac{1}{\epsilon^2})$ \cite{Nesterov2004}, which is significantly slower than the rate obtained using our smoothing scheme.
+In terms of complexity (the total number of gradients computed to achieve an $\epsilon$-optimal solution), if $m=O(n)$, our smoothing scheme computes $O\bracket{n/\epsilon^{1/2}+\sqrt{n}/\epsilon}$ gradients for the exact proximal points case, and $O\bracket{n/\epsilon^{3/4}+n/\epsilon^{1/2}+\sqrt{n}/\epsilon}$ for the inexact case.
+These complexities definitely outperform the complexity $O\bracket{n/\epsilon^2}$ of subgradient methods.